-Allergies can be tricky to pinpoint.
+The cause of allergies can be tricky to identify.
 You’ll need to undergo a process of elimination to learn what is aggravating your cat.
 Common allergens include:

 - Food.
 Have you changed your cat’s diet?

 - Plastic.
-Have you purchased your cat a new food or water bowl?
+Have you purchased your cat a new food bowl or water bowl?

 - Fabric.
 Does your cat have a new collar?
-Have you changed its bed, or laid down a new blanket?
+Have you changed its bed or blanket?

 - Shampoo and Soap.
-Have you bathed your cat with a new product?
+Have you bathed your cat with a new cleaning product?

 - Environmental Elements.
-Air fresheners, laundry detergents, and cigarette smoke can all spark allergic reactions in cats.
+Air fresheners, laundry detergents, and cigarette smoke can all lead to allergic reactions in cats.

-Question everything, and gradually determine the cause.
-While you can undertake professional testing for allergies, it’s expensive and the results can be vague.
+Question everything and gradually determine the cause.
+While you can undertake professional testing for allergies, it’s expensive and the results are often vague.